openeew/openeew-python/README.rst

 ====
-OpenEEW library for Python
+OpenEEW package for Python
 ====

-The OpenEEW library for Python (versions 3.4 and above) will contain a collection of tools for working with OpenEEW, including:
+The OpenEEW package for Python (versions 3.4 and above) will contain a collection of tools for working with OpenEEW, including:

 * downloading and analyzing accelerometer data
 * real-time data processing